Luther College Nordic Choir to perform concert at Country Coon Prairie Church

-The Luther College Nordic Choir, one of the premier collegiate choral ensembles in the United States, will perform at 7 p.m. on Jan.
-21, at Country Coon Prairie Church, S2706 Coon Prairie Road, Westby.
+The Luther College Nordic Choir, one of the premier collegiate choral ensembles in the country, will perform at 7 p.m.
+Jan.
+21 at Country Coon Prairie Church, S2706 Coon Prairie Road, Westby.

 Directed by Andrew Last, Nordic Choir is Luther’s principal touring choir in a choral program that comprises three upper-class mixed touring choirs and two first-year choirs.
 Nordic Choir honors the Lutheran choral tradition while exploring new and innovative choral works that span styles and genres.
 Performances have been described as “thrilling,” “breathtaking” and “rock-solid in intonation and rhythmic clarity.”